 (There are MANY more questions, but these are the most important.)

 There should be a push to build communities that limit or exclude these track builders.
-They should be low density country setting communities.
-The past development concessions the council has given to build these mass, high density communities is not the answer.
+They should be the low-density country setting communities.
+The past development concessions the council has given to build these mass, high-density communities are not the answer.
 Do I want a grocery store in MC at some point?
 YES, but not at the expense of the city as a whole.
 Building in mass to get rooftops for a grocery store isn’t what we want.
-A grocery store and other business will come if due time.
+A grocery store and other business will come in due time.

 The city council should be there to conduct minimal city business there is and make sure the rules and regulation set forth in the city charter are adhered to.
 The planning and zoning committee should be out looking to build our little downtown.
 Recruiting a realtor, insurance agency, convenience store, restaurant or other small businesses to open a storefront in our small but great city, and not view MC with dollar signs in their eyes.
 The city should be concerned about the water company supplying water at a reasonable cost to its citizens, and if ensuring that they are doing best by the citizens.

-When my wife and I decided to build in this quaint small town we did so because of the low density communities, commitment to keeping it way and NO taxes.
+When my wife and I decided to build in this quaint small town we did so because of the low-density communities, commitment to keeping it way and NO taxes.
 About a year after we built our house the city government changed and little things like mandating a trash pickup company due to one person personal opinion cam about.
-(NO vote was give and I was never ask if I wanted a mandated trash company.)
+(NO vote was given and I was never asked if I wanted a mandated trash company.)
 Scare tactics were used to initiate a tax.
-A vote by informal means was given, but everyone was so scared Heath was standing at the courthouse steps to annex MC, people vote for the tax.
+A vote by informal means was given, but everyone was so scared Heath was standing on the courthouse steps to annex MC, people vote for the tax.
 It then evolved into what felt like a group of men that were on the council only to profit from its decisions.
-Lets get back to a limited transparent city like we once had.
+Let’s get back to a limited transparent city like we once had.

 I would like to see the council responsibly build out the land already annexed by the city and not look to acquire more.
 Control growth and make this the top rank city in the state or the country to live, then everyone benefits.